Nehar: Plot

 The show starts with a family mourning their loss of their daughter, Tooba, who was murdered by her in-laws including her husband Mazhar, her mother-in-law Ishrat, and her sister-in-law Mehwish.
 Mazhar and his family are part of the dowry business, so after Tooba's death, they find Komal.
 Komal's family includes her sister Anmol, her father Kabir, her mother Ghazala and her cousin Adeel.

-After Mazhar and Komal get married, Kabir's sister Zohra asks Kabir for Anmol to get married to her son Arsalan, after Arsalan gives the suggestion that they will become rich if he gets married to Anmol, even though Anmol loves Adeel.
-Adeel also gets engaged to Arsalan's sister Erum, since Erum likes Adeel but he doesn't want to get married right now.
+After Mazhar and Komal marry, Kabir's sister Zohra asks Kabir for Anmol to marry her son Arsalan, after Arsalan gives the suggestion that they will become rich if he marries Anmol, even though Anmol loves Adeel.
+Adeel also becomes engaged to Arsalan's sister Erum, since Erum likes Adeel but he doesn't want to marry now.
 Anmol starts a job after she marries Arsalan.
-After Anmol keeps defying her family and keeps talking back to them, Zohra wonders if she made a mistake getting Anmol and Arsalan married.
+After Anmol keeps defying her family and keeps talking back to them, Zohra wonders if she made a mistake having Anmol and Arsalan marry.

 At her job, Anmol meets Batool, and she becomes friends with her.
 But, unbeknownst to Anmol, Batool is the sister of Tooba, Mazhar's ex-wife who he murdered.
-Arsalan gets involved in an illegal card game, and when he keeps losing, he has to pay them 9 lakh rupee.
+Arsalan becomes involved in an illegal card game, and when he keeps losing, he has to pay them 9 lakh rupee.
 So, he lies to Anmol saying he needs money for a new import and export business he is starting but Anmol thinks he just wants money for something else and doesn't give him money.
 The leader of the card game, Sultan, comes to Arsalan's home and tells his family about 9 lakh rupee loan that he has to pay because of losing in cards and he leaves.

 When Arsalan comes home, Zohra slaps him and, in anger, Arsalan goes to Sultan to ask him why Sultan went to his house.
 But, on the way back, they plan to steal Arsalan's car and leave him stranded on the road.
 But, when Arsalan refuses to leave, Sultan's man accidentally shoots Arsalan and they run away in the car, leaving Arsalan shot on the ground.
 In the morning, the police come to Arsalan's home and gives Zohra his clothes and he tells his family that Arsalan has died and they found his body on the street.